 We've built a garden in our driveway.
 No, this is not a newly discovered Peter, Paul and Mary b-side, but a project where we're growing vegetables in a spot that is basically wasted space.
 (You can read our thinking on this here.)

 Last time we walked through how to build the raised garden boxes.
-This time we're dishing celebrity dirt.
+This time, we're dishing celebrity dirt.

-*Note, we just used that term to improve our Google Search-rank. ;) Our celebrity dirt is Peat Moss and composted Sheep Manure.
-If you got here looking for Kardashian or Rhianna/Chris Brown gossip, our apologies, but please take a moment to ask yourself what your life has come to and maybe consider starting a vegetable garden of your own).
+*Note, we just used that term to improve our Google Search rank. ;) Our celebrity dirt is Peat Moss and composted Sheep Manure.
+If you got here looking for Kardashian or Rhianna/Chris Brown gossip, our apologies, but please take a moment to ask yourself what your life has come to and maybe consider starting a vegetable garden of your own.

 Our initial plan was to get some top soil or triple mix.
-Then, Robin did some digging (puns = awesome) and found that triple-mix can mean almost anything, depending on whose selling it.
+Then, Robin did some digging (puns = awesome) and found that triple-mix can mean almost anything, depending on who's selling it.
 And, according to Mel Bartholomew (the guru of Square Foot Gardening), topsoil wasn't really the best for container gardening anyways.

 Most learned square foot gardening folks felt that if you were starting your garden from scratch, the best soil was the kind you made yourself (and strangely enough, actually contains no soil).
 This will make a high nutrient, weed free medium for growing.

 The recipe we settled on (amounts are per 4'x4'x1' box):

 - 1.5 bales of Peat moss